devgateway/oc-explorer/ui/readme.md

 ### Running the UI module as a Spring Boot fat jar

-As with any other module in dg-toolkit this can be run as a java app:
+As with any other module in OCVN this can be run as a java app:

 `java -jar target/ui-0.0.1-SNAPSHOT.jar`